FlafyDev/dart-flutter-nix/README.md

     # Enable if you want to build your app with Flutter eLinux.
     elinux = {
       enable = true;
-    };
+      exposeAsFlutter = true; # Default: false - Changes the executable's name from "flutter-elinux" to "flutter" };

     # This function also acts like `mkShell`, so you can still do: